 Juggling is an apt metaphor for a free-lance career, although the audience sees things differently than the juggler.
 For example, the audience for a three-ball juggling act set to a Bach cello suite experiences a beautifully structured routine with themes and variations weaving logically through a beginning, middle and end.
 From the other side, the juggler is mortified to drop a ball, annoyed at the cellist’s ragged tempo and blinded by the glare of the stage lights.
 This brief look at my freelance career is from the audience’s point of view; I trust that you will fill in the fear, stress and lack of clear vision.

-With only a little finagling, my career fits neatly into five movements, one for each decade:
+With only a little finagling, my career fits neatly into six movements, one for each decade:

 - The theme of the 70’s was circus, starting out as a street juggler then adding clowning and acrobatics to work with some small circuses.
 I topped off the decade with the Bay City Reds, one of the most successful juggling troupes in the country.